👋 Hey, it’s the Ercule newsletter!

 - How much you’re willing to bid for a certain keyword

-That means that useful, engaging content can dramatically lower acquisition costs.
-And the inverse is also true: poor content requires higher bids.
+Useful, engaging content can dramatically improve acquisition costs (lowering click prices, increasing conversion rate).
+The inverse is also true: poor content requires higher bids.

 🏄 What you can do